Understanding WordPress Posts and Pages

 If you share something on social media, it will be categorized as posts.

-You can organize your posts on WordPress using Post Organization Tools.
-You can arrange posts by their Categories, Tags, Author or Date & Time.
+You can organize your WordPress posts using Post Organization Tools.
+You can arrange WordPress posts by their Categories, Tags, Author or Date & Time.

 Pages are standalone objects.

 In case of WordPress Pages, you can create a proper hierarchy.
 You can create a parent page and then link several child pages to it.
 Pages are timeless, static and permanent.
 It means that pages are such attributes that will likely to stay there and cannot be changed.
 They contain meta-level content and can be easily found in menus.

 WordPress Pages can be best categorized as Contact Pages, About Pages, Feature Pages, Service Pages, Support Pages and so on.
 They are more focused on the site content rather than being the site content.

 Post vs. Pages

 To understand the post, we’ll look into its counterpart which is Pages.
 It is important to make a quick comparison between the two to know which to use.

 Following is a list of difference that one can observe while differentiating between WordPress posts and WordPress pages.

 - Posts can be unlimited while Pages are limited

 - Posts stay around for a particular time while Pages tend to expire soon